osxmidi/SFZero-X/README.md

 # SFZero-X

+The disk streaming version is at https://github.com/osxmidi/SFZero-X-DiskStreaming

 Linux make instructions

 Place the unzipped SFZero-X master folder (this download/clone) into the ~/JUCE6 folder

 There are basically 2 config options.

-1: Copy the JUCE6 modules folder to the plugin/JuceLibraryCode/ folder
+1: Copy the JUCE6 modules folder to the plugin/JuceLibraryCode/ folder (to make the default Vst3 version)

 or